 Iron Age & Roman Brooches by Richard Hattatt…1985 – Page30 – brooch 256

-If you click on the link below you can find the above brooch on page 297; figure 156; confused, yes but the book pages run consecutively with all 4 volumes, so page 297 with plate 156 will be in the right book which as shown above would be Iron Age and Roman Brooches….
+If you click on the link below you can find the appendix book of brooches, so the above brooch is on page 297; figure 156; your could get confused, but the book pages run consecutively with all 4 volumes, so page 297 with plate 156 will be in the right book which as shown above would be Iron Age and Roman Brooches….

 It just goes to show, even the Romans suffer from knock off’s.
 Zoomorphic Sea Monster Brooch (Fake)